 My name is Lee, I'm a Worcestershire based professional wedding photographer.
-I have been photographing weddings for 12 years, full time for 7 years and I honestly believe I have the best job in the world.
-As of October 2019, I have photographed 348 weddings, and loved every moment.
+I have been photographing weddings for 15 years, full time for 9 years and I honestly believe I have the best job in the world.
+As of February 2021, I have photographed just shy of 400 weddings, and loved every moment.
 Also, if you judge me by the photo above, I seem to hold my camera like a complete weirdo.

 I'm 31 years old, but have been taking photos now for 19 years.
 I have had a fantastic career thus-far and have packed so much in already - I've photographed the Queen, Lewis Hamilton, Frank Bruno, Clive Woodward, Jason Donovan, Kevin Keegan, Mike Tindall (who called me pint-size) and Matt Dawson to name but a few.
 I was Worcester Warrior's official photographer for 4 years.
 I've also photographed the Three Counties show from a light-aircraft at 2,000 feet, hanging out of the window, and I've photographed Wembley Stadium, the London Eye and St Pauls Cathedral at night.
 From a helicopter.